About the Authoritarian Threat Index

 The index currently surveys a randomly selected sub-sample of the respondent pool (~1,000 scholars) each weekday.
 Each month, we calculate a rolling average of these responses as the Authoritarian Threat Index.
 This is a live measure of democracy scholars’ views on threats to American democracy.
 The method weights responses by time and also continually analyzes the data for discrete breaks in threat levels that may indicate major events.
 You can read more detail about how the index is constructed here.

-For comparison, we asked the same questions in November, 2022 for a set of other countries, including the United Kingdom, Canada, India, Poland, and Japan.
+For comparison, we asked the same questions in November, 2022 for a set of other countries, including the United Kingdom, Canada, India, Poland, and Germany.
 Separate respondents were chosen for each.
 All are experts on their respective country, with a rough balance of experts based in the country and living abroad.

 We acknowledge there are important concerns about ideological balance in academic surveys of this kind.
 See below for three aspects of the survey that help to mitigate this potential bias.**